oscar0pavon/pkernel/README.md

 ```

 # Building method
-I use GCC for create a raw binary for loading for the bootloader from memory.
+I use GCC and link script for create a raw binary for loading from EFI memory.